 Our curriculum follows a thematic unit approach.
 In other words, the core content is taught through a common theme that is integrated across languages and subjects.
 This approach assists in the transference of literacy skills as students learn in both languages.
 The thematic approach is a recommended, effective teaching strategy for language-immersion classrooms.
-It allows teachers to plan a school day that's full of cohesive activities that that lend themselves well to natural language development, academic content knowledge, and biliteracy development.
-The main focus is to study a topic in-depth by integrating all curricular areas.
-This also allows our English teacher to collaborate with our Chinese teachers to coordinate lesson plans and ensure that essential vocabulary is taught in both languages.
+It allows teachers to plan a school day that's full of cohesive activities that lend themselves well to natural language development, academic content knowledge, and biliteracy development.
+This also allows our English teachers to collaborate with our Chinese teachers to coordinate lesson plans and ensure that essential vocabulary is taught in both languages.

 Developed for the young learner with no prior exposure to Chinese, Better Chinese: My First Chinese Words is our language arts curriculum.
 This curriculum was designed with the idea that young children learn best when the information given is relevant to their everyday lives, which makes learning fun.
 The stories contain meaningful sentence structures, teaching students to communicate in full sentences as opposed to memorizing individual characters.
 The series also uses overlapping content and a predictable narrative structure to provide a springboard for creative role-playing and acting.
 This gives children the opportunity to quickly apply what they learn in real-life situations as well as start communicating in Chinese right away.
 It was also awarded the highest recognition from China’s Ministry of Education (Hanban) as the best Chinese as a Second Language curriculum for its target group.